JurisProject/juris-publications/Sections/13 - System Attack Resistance.md

 #### Sybil Attack

 The reputation algorithm and Repchain will make it very expensive to produce high ranked Jurists without providing value to the network.
-That value creates a prohibitive cost for the creation of a new users \(in good standing\) which makes a Sybil attack on the Juris protocol itself extremely difficult. \(See [Reputation Blockchains Section](/reputation.md) for more on Repchain sybil attack resistance.\)
+That value creates a prohibitive cost for the creation of new users \(in good standing\) which makes a Sybil attack on the Juris protocol itself extremely difficult. \(See [Reputation Blockchains Section](/11 - The Reputation System.md) for more on Repchain sybil attack resistance.\)

 #### 50%+1 Attack